bobjac/QuorumAKSWithKeyVault/README.md

 Upload the JSON file to the blob container.
 For an example JSON file generated from a contract compilation (SimpleStorage) please take a look here: https://raw.githubusercontent.com/bobjac/QuorumAKSWithKeyVault/master/abi/SimpleStorage.json.

+Update the CONTRACT_JSON_BLOB_URL value in the QuorumService.yaml file url of the uploaded smart contract json file.

 ## Create and AKS Cluster with AAD Pod Identity Deployed

 All microservice code will be containerized and deployed to Azure Kubernetes Service.
 The containers in AKS will need to access the Azure Key Vault that is storing the key that was generated in the step above, and this sample will use Azure Managed Service Identity to ensure that no credentails to the Azure Key Vault are ever given to the developers of the microservices.
 AAD Pod Identity is a project that enabled AKS pods to take on the identity of the Azure Managed Service Identity resource, so administrators can grant the managed service identity access to the Azure Key Vault without requiring the developers to know the credentails of the service principal.